Almas-Ali/Hacktoberfest_Pattern_Making/contribute.md

 dont forget to put your name in  this contribution.md file happy hactoberfest 2021
 <h2>List of contributors</h2>
-<p>Pls dont forget to upadate your name email and github userid</p>
+<p>Please don't forget to update your Name Email and Github user ID.</p>

 | Name | Github Link | Email ID |